redhat-developer/rhbk-quickstarts/README.md

   * [Securing a Resource Server Application](https://quarkus.io/guides/security-oidc-bearer-token-authentication-tutorial)

-We are happy to accept contributions for any reference that demonstrates how to integrate RHBK with additional programming languages or frameworks.
+We are happy to accept contributions for any reference that demonstrates how to integrate _Red Hat build of Keycloak_ with additional programming languages or frameworks.

 ## Building, Testing, and Running the Quickstarts